SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Optimization Techniques

 Figure \ref{fig:sampling}b shows a possible output of such a negative edge sampling strategy.
 In contrast to the previous strategy, we see that now every node in the graph receives a sample of directed negative edges, of size equal to its corresponding degree in the original relatedness graph.
 Nonetheless, this improved sampling strategy does not ensure that a node will receive negative edges from a set of nodes that belong to different connected components, namely different column domains.
 For example, in Figure \ref{fig:sampling}b the upper left ``Address'' node receives two edges both coming from the connected component representing the domain of customer names.
 This non-diversity of the negative samples that are associated with each node, disrupts the learning process since the model does not receive enough information about which columns should not be regarded as related.

-\para{NS3: Random sampling per domain} As an optimization to the previous sampling strategy, with which we aim to improve the shortness of diversity in the negative edges each node receives, we impose sampling per node to take place per different domain, i.e., for each different connected component in the relatedness graph.
-In detail, we proceed with sampling per node, as with NS2, but this time we pick random samples based on each connected component that has not yet been associated to the node.
+\para{NS3: Sampling per domain} To improve the shortness of diversity in the negative edges each node receives, we impose sampling per node to take place per different domain, i.e., for each different connected component in the relatedness graph.
+In detail, this time we pick the random samples based on each connected component that has not yet been associated to the node.
 Hence, each node receives at least one negative edge from every other connected component in the graph, ensuring this way that there is diverse and complete information with respect to domains that the corresponding column does not relate.
 To keep the number of negative edges close to the number of positive ones, we specify one random sample from each domain per node.
-In cases where the number of negative edges that a node receives (which is equal to the number of all connected components, except for the one it belongs to) is still considerably higher than its associated positive ones, we can further sample to balance the two sets; this sacrifices completeness of information about dissimilar nodes, but still ensures diversity and that the model will not overfit.

 To illustrate how the above strategy proceeds, in Figure \ref{fig:sampling}c we show negative samples computed only for two different nodes, ``Tax id" and ``Name" (we do so in order to not overload the figure with negative edges for all nodes).
 Indeed, as we discussed above, both of these nodes receive exactly one randomly picked edge from each unrelated domain.
 Therefore, every node has complete information which can be leveraged by our proposed model in order to learn correctly which pairs of nodes should not be linked.